 1. Mechanical Structural Issues

 Machine tool stability is the cornerstone of machining.
-Flaws or imperfections in machine tool components, including guide rails, sliders, and screws, are principal instigators of error generation.
+Flaws or imperfections in error types in machining components, including guide rails, sliders, and screws, are principal instigators of error generation.
 Thus, a proactive regime of regular inspections and vigilant maintenance is obligatory to promptly redress structural issues.

 2. Tool and Cutting Challenges